 The videos will demonstrate:

 will discuss and debate the videos shown, comparing the complexity of procedures, technical details, complications and patient safety issues.
+Audience participation is encouraged during all panels.
 An open forum with the faculty will permit audience participation, questions, and discussion.

 On completion of this course participants should:

-- Understand the technical details for various facelift, neck lift and neck tightening procedures.
+Understand the technical details for various facelift, neck lift and neck tightening procedures.

-|This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the American Society for Aesthetic Plastic Surgery (ASAPS) and New York Plastic Surgery Foundation.
-ASAPS is accredited by the ACCME to provide continuing medical education for physicians. |
+|This activity has been planned and implemented in accordance with the Essential Areas and Elements of the Accreditation Council for Continuing Medical Education through the joint providership of the American Society for Aesthetic Plastic Surgery, Inc. and the New York Plastic Surgery Foundation, Inc. The American Society for Aesthetic Plastic Surgery, Inc. is accredited by the ACCME to provide continuing medical education for physicians. |

 | ||This program has been reviewed by the Educational Council and is officially Endorsed by the International Society of Aesthetic Plastic Surgery (ISAPS).
 Endorsement is not approval for Continuing Medical Education (CME) credit.
 The organizers may at their discretion provide separate CME credit. |